 Once you have achieved your swim teacher qualification, you can go on to gain further qualifications through the multi-level, competency-based pathway as depicted below.
 This pathway takes into consideration formal study, acquired knowledge, practical experience and in the case of the Elite Coach qualifications, even coaching performance.
 For more detailed information on our nationwide coaching pathway, please visit the Swimming Australia website.

-As a licensed and accredited member of ascta, you may be eligible to participate in some of Swimming Queensland’s coach development opportunities.
+As an ascta member, you may be eligible to participate in some of Swimming Queensland’s coach development opportunities.

 - What’s The Difference Between Swim Teaching And Coaching?